-It is once again time for us to collect information on head injuries that occurred in your school district during the 2013-14 school year for the fulfillment of House Bill 300 (Brain Injury Prevention Act).
+This email is to advise you that it is now time for us to collect information on head injuries that occurred in your school district during the 2016-17 school year for fulfilling and being in compliance with House Bill 300 (Brain Injury Prevention Act).
 This information is used to produce a report that is made available to all schools, parents, and the public.
+We are collecting this information now while it is still available with the current school administration, athletic trainers or school nurses, whichever personnel your school district uses to track head injuries during the school year.